Info for Applicants

 Your Educational Course Work

-To earn an advanced degree from UC Davis with me you need to either apply to the Hydrologic Science Graduate Group or the Ecology Graduate Group.
+To earn an advanced degree from UC Davis with me you need to either apply to the Hydrologic Science Graduate Group, the Ecology Graduate Group, or the Computer Science Graduate Group.
 Each group has a very different curriculum.
 To give you a sense of what your course work would be like, here is some information on courses.

 - Biology: 1-yr College sequence (equiv. to UCD courses BIO 1A,B,C)